majikandy/cspec/README.md

 This upfront of defining the steps in too much detail prior to automating is the cause of the problem rather than the tooling.

-##The real world dont' use GWT to talk, so why do we do it in software ?
+##The real world don't talk GWT to talk, so why do we do it in software ?

 Because it is expressive!
 That's why we still need it, we just need it a fraction later in the process.